moodydoesdev/StickmanStudio/README.md

 - **SmartScreen "unknown publisher"** — expected for an unsigned build; click *More info → Run anyway*, or sign the build.
-- **Explorer still shows a blurry icon after a rebuild** — Windows caches icons.
-Rename the exe or clear the cache (`ie4uinit.exe -show`).
 - **"Voice limit reached" when adding a Voice Library voice** — adding a public voice consumes a slot in your ElevenLabs account (plan-limited).
 Remove one in ElevenLabs, or pick from **My voices**.